 In addition to the abundant Brook Trout, Crooks Lake and Eagle River offer chances for big northern pike, occasionally topping the 20 pound mark.
 Pike are taken trolling spoons and plugs, as well as large, saltwater size streamers.
 But in quiet, weedy backwaters or “steadies”, you can catch them casting flies or plugs around rocks and other cover.
 They love mice patterns, but will also explode on fly rod big poppers.
 Bring a 9 weight and your bluefish poppers!

-Crooks Lake Lodge is owned and operated by veteran outfitter Bill Murphy and his company Adventure North Ltd. After over 20 years of operation, Bill has gained a loyal following of repeat customers – a testament to the quality of both the operation and the fishery.
-Several of Bill’s veteran guides have been with him since the camp opened.
+Crooks Lake Lodge is owned and operated by veteran outfitter Mike Crosby.
+The lodge, which is accessible by 60-mile float plane flight from Goose Bay, has gained a loyal following of repeat customers – a testament to the quality of both the operation and the fishery.

 A maximum of 6 guests are accommodated in 3 large twin bedded double rooms.
 There are two full bathrooms, each with hot shower.
 The main lodge overlooks the lake and houses kitchen & dining room, comfortably appointed lounge, and generated electrical service, refrigeration, and radio telephone communications.